defcronyke/epaper-idf-component/README.md

 1. Adding a new e-paper [`device`](https://gitlab.com/defcronyke/epaper-idf-component/-/tree/master/device) is made easier with the help of some [`C preprocessor macros`](https://gitlab.com/defcronyke/epaper-idf-component/-/blob/master/include/epaper-idf-device.h).
 You can look at [`components/epaper-idf-component/include/device/Gdew075T8.h`](https://gitlab.com/defcronyke/epaper-idf-component/-/blob/master/include/device/Gdew075T8.h) for [`an example of a real device`](https://gitlab.com/defcronyke/epaper-idf-component/-/blob/master/include/device/Gdew075T8.h), and notice that you can refer to every device as "[`class EpaperIDFDevice`](https://gitlab.com/defcronyke/epaper-idf-component/-/blob/master/include/device/Gdew075T8.h#L34)", which will be properly expanded to its full name under-the-hood.

 1. The idea is that you'll add more [`devices`](https://gitlab.com/defcronyke/epaper-idf-component/-/tree/master/include/device) and [`main tasks`](https://gitlab.com/defcronyke/epaper-idf-component/-/tree/master/include/task) as per the included examples, and then they'll be selected and configured through the esp-idf [`Kconfig menu`](https://gitlab.com/defcronyke/epaper-idf-component/-/blob/master/Kconfig.projbuild).

+---

+## Acknowledgements

+- Some of the code in this project is borrowed (and heavily modified/improved) from the OG e-paper library known as: [`ZinggJM/GxEPD`](https://github.com/ZinggJM/GxEPD)
+- Some of the code is loosely inspired by this other ESP IDF component project for e-paper displays: [`martinberlin/cale-idf`](https://github.com/martinberlin/cale-idf)

+A big thanks to the authors of the above projects for releasing their code with permissive licensing, so I could derive some ideas from their existing work.
+Both of those projects have too many bugs though, and I wanted to make my own thing instead of trying to convince them to let me patch up their projects.
+Maybe at some point this will be a worthwhile alternative to the above, but until then, check out those projects because they are much more mature than mine.